 Janssen Pharmaceuticals has apparently agreed to settle a Risperdal lawsuit that helped open the door to punitive damages in similar cases.

-Plaintiff Timothy Strange, a Wisconsin resident, was prescribed Risperdal as a child to control Tourette’s syndrome, an off-label use of the powerful antipsychotic medication.
+Plaintiff Timothy Stange, a Wisconsin resident, was prescribed Risperdal as a child to control Tourette’s syndrome, an off-label use of the powerful antipsychotic medication.
 He claims that Risperdal caused his gynecomastia, a hormonal condition that causes men and boys to grow female-like breasts.

-Strange’s Risperdal lawsuit was one of the first cases to go to trial in a mass tort program currently underway in the Philadelphia Court of Common Pleas.
-In December 2015, the jury hearing his case found that Janssen had failed to warn Strange and his doctors that Risperdal could elevated levels of prolactin, a hormone central to female breast development, and awarded him $500,000 in compensatory damage.
+Stange’s Risperdal lawsuit was one of the first cases to go to trial in a mass tort program currently underway in the Philadelphia Court of Common Pleas.
+In December 2015, the jury hearing his case found that Janssen had failed to warn Stange and his doctors that Risperdal could elevated levels of prolactin, a hormone central to female breast development, and awarded him $500,000 in compensatory damage.

 However, he was barred from pursuing punitive damages after the judge overseeing the Risperdal mass tort program determined that New Jersey law should apply to the cases.
 Janssen is headquartered in New Jersey, a state that forbids punitive damages in product liability lawsuits involving federally-approved prescription drugs.

 Janssen ultimately appealed the Risperdal verdict to the Pennsylvania Superior Court, which upheld the jury’s failure-to-warn finding.
-However, the Court also determined that Strange should have had an opportunity to pursue punitive damages under the laws of his home state and ordered a new trial.
+However, the Court also determined that Stange should have had an opportunity to pursue punitive damages under the laws of his home state and ordered a new trial.

 The ruling also meant that other Risperdal plaintiffs with cases pending in Philadelphia would have a chance to assert punitive damages claims in accordance with the laws of their own home states.